writecrow/text_processing/headers/tests/README.md

 ## Automated tests

 This directory includes tests for ensuring expected output.
+These tests are useful for testing any *subsequent* changes to scripts, since they compare against a baseline output.
+If we make changes to the script that will introduce (intentional) changes to the output, the baseline files will need to be updated to reflect that change.

 ### Running the tests
 From within this directory, run `python runtests.py`.